 Talk to your healthcare provider about how to prevent, recognize, and take care of low blood sugar (hypoglycemia), high blood sugar (hyperglycemia), and problems you have because of your diabetes.

-The brands listed are trademarks of their respective owners and are not trademarks of Laurus Labs Limited.
+The brands listed are the trademarks of their respective owners.